raghav-2034/Mental_Health-Check-in-/README.md

 A comprehensive web application designed to support mental wellness through various tools and resources.
 This platform provides users with meditation guides, mood tracking, stress assessment, community support, and personalized wellness activities.

+you can verify the website using the following link : https://lovely-seahorse-1b63ce.netlify.app/
 ## 🌟 Features

 ### Core Functionality